c-motono/CrypTothML/README.md

 ## Citation
 If you use this code, please cite our paper:
+Motono, C.; Yanagisawa, K.; Koseki, J.; Imai, K. CrypTothML: An Integrated Mixed-Solvent Molecular Dynamics Simulation and Machine Learning Approach for Cryptic Site Prediction.
+Int.
+J. Mol.
+Sci.
+2025, 26, 4710. https://doi.org/10.3390/ijms26104710

 ## License
-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt] file for details.